olgaemms/davidemms.github.io/_posts/2019-09-18-030-diving-into-the-results.md

  <img src="{{ site.github.url }}/assets/img/ModelSpeciesResults.png">

 ## Quality Control: Percentage of genes in orthogroups
 The first thing I like to check is how many genes were assigned to orthogroups.
-At the end of the OrthoFinder run, just before the citation information, it printed this text:
+In the output from OrthoFinder it printed this text:
 > OrthoFinder assigned 116961 genes (89.4% of total) to 18098 orthogroups.

 (This info is also in **Comparative_Genomics_Statistics/Statistics_Overall.tsv**.)